eLERT-AdvancedMonitoringSystem/eLERT_Vision-Issue_Tracker/README.md

 <br/>
 <br/>
-Thank you for using eLertVision!
+Thank you for using eLERT Vision!

 <br/>
 <br/>